john-shefer/NetHole.3beta/README.md

 --max-rate (-p) maxrate		    : "Persist" state capture
 				      connect attempts

-      LaBrea will permanently capture connect attempts within the limit of the maximum data rate specified (in Kbits/sec).
+      NetHole will permanently capture connect attempts within the limit of the maximum data rate specified (in Kbits/sec).

       This value is expressed in KiloBytes/Sec.
 (This is a change from